-Students may utilize any federal, state, and/or outside scholar-ships that they are eligible to receive.
+Students may utilize any federal, state, and/or outside scholarships that they are eligible to receive.

-- 2 Non-endowed Nichols College scholarships may only be used when appropriate Nichols College tuition is charged as part of the billing structure of the internship program. - 3 Endowed Scholarships may be found on the myNichols portal in the Student Financial Services section under Financial Assistance.
-Please review the Grants and Scholarships tab on the table of information.
+- 2 Non-endowed Nichols College scholarships may only be used when appropriate Nichols College tuition is charged as part of the billing structure of the internship program. - 3 Endowed Scholarships may be found on www.nichols.edu under Financial Aid, Scholarships and Grants.
+Please review the Scholarships & Grants tab on the table of information.